GBTechReviews/HarmoniKeyboard/privacy-policy.md

 GitHub 仓库：
 https://github.com/GBTechReviews/HarmoniKeyboard

-HBoard Privacy Policy
+HKeyboard Privacy Policy

 Last updated: July 2026
-HBoard respects your privacy.
+HKeyboard respects your privacy.

 Information Collection

-HBoard is designed to keep your data on your device.
-Text you type using HBoard is not collected, uploaded to any server, transmitted, or shared.
+HKeyboard is designed to keep your data on your device.
+Text you type using HKeyboard is not collected, uploaded to any server, transmitted, or shared.
 The only feature that captures additional input is the optional voice input described below.

 Voice Input

-HBoard includes an optional speech-to-text feature.
+HKeyboard includes an optional speech-to-text feature.
 When you tap the microphone key, the app uses your device's microphone to capture audio and convert your speech into text.
 Audio is processed on your device solely to perform this conversion and is not stored or used for any other purpose.
 The microphone is only accessed while you are actively using voice input.

 Network Access

-HBoard connects to the internet only to download language dictionary files used for typing prediction.
+HKeyboard connects to the internet only to download language dictionary files used for typing prediction.
 These are standard file downloads.
 No text you type, and no other personal information, is uploaded or transmitted during this process.

 Local Storage

-HBoard may store the following information locally on the device:
+HKeyboard may store the following information locally on the device:

 Keyboard settings
 Theme preferences